rakotak/fbblock/README.md

 # fbblock
 Hide facebook reels and ads automatically.
-Only for Chrome.
-Add
+Tested on Chrome only.

 Installation: